antville/antville/INSTALL.md

 Check that the password is set accordingly to the one you entered in the SQL script and save the file.

+## Installing client-side dependencies

+Antville's client-side dependencies are managed by [NPM](https://www.npmjs.com/).
+Once you have it installed execute `npm install` in the antville directory.

 ## Enabling an Application

 Finally, you need to tell Helma about the new application.
 This is done by adding the contents of the file `apps.properties` in the `extra` directory to the file `apps.properties` located in the top installation directory.